rubocop/rubocop/manual/migrate_performance_cops.md

-Performance Cops has been removed from RuboCop 0.68.
-Use rubocop-performance gem instead.
+Performance cops have been removed from RuboCop 0.68.
+Use the `rubocop-performance` gem instead.

-Put this in your Gemfile.
+Put this in your `Gemfile`.

 ```rb
 gem 'rubocop-performance'